Erfanmode/First-Principles-of-Computer-Vision/README.md

 - **Description:** Tests BRIEF feature robustness to rotation with FAST and SIFT detectors, plotting match counts vs. rotation angles.<br>
 As it can be seen despite using different feature detection algorithm, BRIEF cannot perform well after 20° rotation.
 The main reason is how BRIEF defines its decriptors.<br> All pixels in the local region are variant to the orientation they have.
 If image rotates, the descriptive pixels also rotate and reach a new position.
 Therefore, their value change and they are no more near the previous value they had in the original image.<br>
 That is why algorithms such ORB (Oriented FAST and Rotated BRIEF) are more robust and preferred.
+On the other hand if you use SIFT keypoint detector and descriptor, it would be invariant to rotation.
+Because the SIFT descriptor is based on gradients histogram of local patches.<br>
+Also, each keypoint (selected patches) dominant gradient is recorded as angle of that keypoint; meaning that each decriptor is first rotated based on the keypoint angle and then compared.
+Because these angles are invariant to rotation, the descriptors are first aligned properly and then matched, compensating for image rotation..

 ### Q2.3: Homography Estimation without Normalization
 - **Output:** `results/2_3_Match_between_Groundtruth_and_Transformed.jpg`